ajeglot/academic/content/education/MSIND/index.md

 **Corporate world and society**
 - Sociology in organizations
-- Intorduction to accounting and finances of a company
+- Introduction to accounting and finances of a company
 - Culture and communication
 - Economy
 - Management